Blog

 Adding your site’s RSS feed to search consoles is simple, fast, easy, and requires no technical skills.
 For a step-by-step tutorial, go here:

-What if you want to add content from an RSS feed to WordPress posts instead of the sidebar?
+Can you add content from an RSS feed to WordPress posts instead of a sidebar?
+Yes, you can!

-You can do this using plugins.
-Search on WordPress.org plugin repository for RSS Post, RSS feed to post, etc.
+You can easily do this using WordPress plugins.
+Search on the WordPress plugin directory for RSS feed, RSS feed to post, etc.

 'Add Plugins' search results

-Note: These plugins typically require configuration – visit the plugin sites for full instructions, or contact us if you need assistance configuring plugins.
+Note: Most RSS plugins typically require configuration – visit the plugin sites for full instructions, or contact us for help with plugin configuration.

 WPeMatico